jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Broadcasting/task.md

                           #          [1 0 1]]"
 ```

-then performing elementwise summation of `x` and `vv`.
+and then performing elementwise summation of `x` and `vv`.
 NumPy broadcasting allows us to perform this computation without actually
-creating multiple copies of v.
-Consider this version, which uses broadcasting:
+creating multiple copies of `v`.
+Consider the following solution, which uses broadcasting:

 ```python
 y = x + v  # Add v to each row of x using broadcasting